enzoolu/MatchInvest---Sprint3/README.md

 ## 📄 Licença

-Este projeto está sob a licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+Este projeto está sob a licença MIT